 Buer is a Goetic demon depicted as a lion's head with five bent goat legs arranged like a spinning wheel.
 The Buer Drive is a spinning wheel made of bent blades.
 Painwheel's other synthetic parasite, the Gae Bolga, is named after the Celtic hero CuChulainn's spear, that expanded into thirty barbs when it entered a body.
 Since it's already in her body, it bursts out of her skin as multiple spikes.

 Parasoul's living weapon is Krieg (German for "war"), which she uses in conjunction with a Luger Parabellum pistol.
 "Parabellum" is derived from the Latin adage, "If you wish for peace, prepare for war."

 For further theming, her snack-obsessed sister's weapon is named Hungern (Swedish for "starvation", but can also mean "famine").
-While understandably not named after "famine" because "Hungersnot" sounds terrible in English, they appear to be named after the Horsemen of the Apocalypse.
+While understandably not named after the German for "famine" (because "Hungersnot" sounds terrible in English), they appear to be named after the Horsemen of the Apocalypse.

 Eliza's parasite is named Sekhmet after the Egyptian goddess of war.
 In the mythology she was known for drinking the blood of her slain foes.

 The triangular marks on Hive's forehead appear to be dorsal ocelli - light sensitive organs of insects for maintaining flight stability especially during high speed maneuvers.

 Squigly's Shoryuken move is called Draugen Punch.
 Not only is this a pun, but "draugen" is a type of undead from the norse mythology.